chimera-linux/turnstile/README.md

 The Dinit backend requires at least Dinit 0.16 or newer, older versions will not work.
 The project also installs an example Dinit service for starting the daemon.

+## Support for other service managers

+If you write a new backend or other functionality related to other service managers, it would be appreciated if you could submit it upstream (i.e. here).
+This way we can ensure that other backends stay aligned with the upstream design goals and will not break over time.

+Additionally, you can get review here, which should ultimately result in more consistent and better quality code.
+Turnstile is specifically designed to help distro interoperability.

+Support for other operating systems (such as the BSDs) is also welcome.
+While the project tries to be portable, it is being tested solely on Linux.
+Therefore, testing on other operating systems and potential fixes (please send patches) are very helpful.
+Ultimately I would like the project to serve as a vendor-neutral interface on all Unix-like systems, so that desktop environments and other projects have a quality baseline to target.